21 Local Advertising Ideas to Grow Your Small Business

 - Recreational businesses like zoos, camping sites, and vacation rentals

-Geotagging is a popular hotel marketing strategy—it’s great for restaurants, entertainment businesses, marketing a bar or night club, and real estate businesses too.
-You can also incentivize customers to give you a shoutout with a geotag while at your business through rewards programs or simply by encouraging them to do so on signs inside your facility.
+Geotagging is great for restaurants, hotels, entertainment venues, marketing a bar or nightclub, and real estate businesses too.
+You can also incentivize customers to give you a shout-out with a geotag while at your business through rewards programs, or simply by encouraging them to do so on signs inside your facility.

 Average cost: $2 per click